apache/mxnet/docs/how_to/add_op_in_backend.md

   });                                                                         // 21
 }                                                                             // 22
 ```
-- Line 1: `attrs` contains the user input parameters `a`, `b`, and `c`
+- Line 1: `attrs` contains the user input parameters `a`, `b`, and `c`.
 - Line 2: `ctx` holds the `stream` for serializing asynchronous executions.
 For example, launching GPU kernels from CPU is an asynchronous operation.
 The `stream` guarantees that the kernels of the same `stream` execute
-in the same order on GPU as they are launched.
+in the same order on GPU as they are launched from CPU.
 - Line 3: `inputs` is a vector of input tensors (only one input tensor
 for the `quadratic` operator).
 - Line 4: `req` is a vector of `OpReqType` values.
 Each value defines
 the way of writing calculated values to the output tensors.
 Therefore, the number of `req`s must be same as the number of output tensors.
-MXNet currently supports three types of `req`: 'null', 'write', and 'add'.
+MXNet currently supports three types of `req`: 'null', 'write', and 'add' in frontend.
 `null` means skipping calculating the corresponding output tensor,
 `write` means overwriting the values in the output tensor with the ones
 calculated from this operator, and `add` means adding the calculated values